 See your window in real time

 Instead of mentally calculating "I took it at 8:47am, so I need to take it by 11:47am," an app that displays your active window on screen removes the cognitive overhead entirely.
-You shouldn't have to do math to know if you're still protected.
+You shouldn't have to do mental arithmetic to keep track of your pill timing.

 Your window, always on screen